saayakh/saayakh.github.io/bookshelf.md

 ---
 <details>
   <summary>6.
 The Prophet by Kahlil Gibran</summary>
   Kahlil Gibran was a Lebaneese-American philosopher and poet (and artist).
 His works have endeavored a subtle syncretism rare in that era.
-I read several books in high school, and I was, perhaps, too young to appreciate his works then, but I learnt a great deal of prosody from his writings.
+I read several of his books while in high school; I was, perhaps, too young to appreciate some of his works then, but I learnt a great deal of prosody from his writings.
 </details>

 <details>